Safeguarding Essentials has 27 lesson plans - scroll down for details and samples

 This key stage 2 lesson plan is underpinned by teaching and learning activities related to the three areas of risk in e-safety: content, contact and conduct.
 Through discussion and activities, teachers explore the range of ways in which content can be shared via the Internet, specifically mobile devices.
 The lesson helps children understand how Wi-Fi and 3G- or 4G-enabled devices offer a range of ways to communicate with others and receive communications, and identifies the advantages, disadvantages and dangers associated with online communications while suggesting ways in which risks can be minimised.

 The lesson also covers what is meant by communications ‘going viral’ and how this applies to text or multimedia messaging.

 Research shows that many children play console or online games and watch films that are classified as being suitable for older users.
 This lesson is designed to help children make more informed decisions about the games they play or the movies they watch.
 What are classifications and how do they work?
 What is the difference between movie and gaming classification systems?
 The lesson also tackles the issue of how to assess the risk of watching unrated video online, and how children can deal with something they have seen that upset them.

-The lesson includes links to relevant multimedia online, so will work best if you are able to use a whiteboard or projector.
+The key stage 2 lesson includes links to relevant multimedia online, so will work best if you are able to use a whiteboard or projector.

 Cyber bullying is an issue that most young people will be familiar with.
 In this lesson, students consider the long term implications of cyber bullying.
 Using scenarios provided, they work in small groups to assess the risks associated with cyber bullying for everyone concerned.
 They summarise the risks, consequences and likelihood of these consequences for the parties involved and develop posters or display materials for use in the school.